Caudate nucleus: Sleep

 Bilateral lesions in the head of the caudate nucleus in cats were correlated with a decrease in the duration of deep slow wave sleep during the sleep-wakefulness cycle.
 With a decrease in total volume of deep slow wave sleep, the transition of short-term memory to long-term memory may also be affected negatively.

-However, the effects of caudate nuclei removal on the sleep-wakefulness pattern of cats have not been permanent.
-Normalization has been discovered after a period of three months following caudate nuclei ablation.
-This discovery could be due to the inter-related nature of the roles of the caudate nucleus and the frontal cortex in controlling levels of central nervous system activation.
-The cats with caudate removal, although permanently hyperactive, had a significant decrease in rapid eye movement sleep (REMS) time that only lasted for about two months.
+However, the effects of caudate nuclei removal on the sleep–wakefulness pattern of cats have not been permanent.
+Normalization occurs by three months after caudate nuclei ablation.
+This discovery may be due to the inter-related nature of the roles of the caudate nucleus and the frontal cortex in controlling levels of central nervous system activation.
+The cats with caudate removal, although permanently hyperactive, had a significant decrease in rapid eye movement sleep (REMS) time, which lasted about two months.
 However, afrontal cats had a permanent decrease in REMS time and only a temporary period of hyperactivity.

 Contrasting with associations between "deep", REM sleep and the caudate nucleus, a study involving EEG and fMRI measures during human sleep cycles has indicated that the caudate nucleus demonstrates reduced activity during non-REM sleep across all sleep stages.
 Additionally, studies of human caudate nuclei volume in congenital central hypoventilation syndrome (CCHS) subjects established a correlation between CCHS and a significant reduction in left and right caudate volume.
 CCHS is a genetic disorder that affects the sleep cycle due to a reduced drive to breathe.
 Therefore, the caudate nucleus has been suggested to play a role in human sleep cycles.